 Once the AE approves and authorizes the participant's service plan, providers are responsible to render the needed services as written in the service plan.
-The SC is responsible to monitor and verify that participants receive services in the type, scope, amount, duration and frequency specified in the service plan.
+The SC is responsible to monitor and verify that a participant receives services in the type, scope, amount, duration and frequency specified in the service plan.

-To ensure that this process and related functions are performed in accordance with all applicable rules and guidelines, ODP conducts the ODP Quality Assessment and Improvement process.
+To ensure that this process and related functions are performed in accordance with all applicable rules and guidelines, ODP conducts the ODP Oversight Process.
 This process uses a standardized monitoring tool to assess compliance across a variety of measures, including service plan development activity.
 Based on findings, ODP may develop a corrective action plan addressing any identified areas of concern.